Adrian-Cantu/PRINSEQ-plus-plus/README.md

 5. pthread

 ## Download
-If you are just interested in compiling and using PRINSEQ++, download the latest [version](https://github.com/Adrian-Cantu/PRINSEQ-plus-plus/releases/download/v1.0/prinseq++-1.0.tar.gz).
+If you are just interested in compiling and using PRINSEQ++, download the latest [version](https://github.com/Adrian-Cantu/PRINSEQ-plus-plus/releases/download/v1.0/prinseq-plus-plus-1.0.tar.gz).
+You can also download the [binary](https://github.com/Adrian-Cantu/PRINSEQ-plus-plus/releases/download/v1.0/prinseq-plus-plus.exe).
-If you want to edit the source code, clone this repository
+If you want to edit the source code, clone this repository.

 ## To install
-1. tar -xvf pprinseqc-0.9.1.tar.gz
+1. tar -xvf prinseq-plus-plus-1.0.tar.gz
-2. cd pprinseqc-0.9.1
+2. cd prinseq-plus-plus-1.0
 3. ./configure
 4. make
+5. make test
-4. sudo make install
+6. sudo make install

+## To check instalation
+1. prinseq++ -h

 ## To use the repository
 1. ./autogen.sh